Nor Land, Nor Sea, Nor John Cousteau!

 share that, you know,

 I think anybody should be able to do anything they want as long as they're not hurting anybody else.
+But here's where there's a little bit of a slippery slope for me.

-And then all of a sudden you can't get through a day at high school until you have seven of these drinks or you're flopping out on the floor with sweat and heart racing and eyeballs popping out of your head.
+And you have no fucking clue what this is doing to you physically, and then all of a sudden you can't get through a day at high school until you have seven of these drinks or you're flopping out in the floor with sweat and heart racing and eyeballs popping out of your head,

-Then I think that you are causing harm to other people who may not know better because a lot of people don't understand about this 70H.
+then I think that you are causing harm to other people who may not know better because a lot of people don't understand about this 70H.

-There are a few people who are ringing the bell and there's there's lots of cautionary tales out there.
+There are a few people who are ringing the bell and there's lots of cautionary tales out there.
+But you know, kids, look at me.

 Look at me as an example.

 I grew up in a time when it was a lot less dangerous, a lot less dangerous.
+Cocaine was cocaine.

 Ecstasy was something you were pretty sure that wasn't going to kill you.

+Crystal meth was crystal.
 You know, things were things.

+They were things.
 Weed was shitty and it came from Mexico and it just gave you a headache.

 No one cared.